 Kim Fahner was the fourth poet laureate for the City of Greater Sudbury from 2016-18.
 She was the first woman appointed to the role.
 Kim is a member of the League of Canadian Poets and is the Ontario Representative for The Writers’ Union of Canada (2020-22).
 She has published five books of poems, including her latest, These Wings (Pedlar Press, 2019).
-Her play, Letters to the Man in the Moon, was given a staged reading at the PlaySmelter Festival at the Sudbury Theatre Centre in May 2019.
-She is currently at work on a new play, All The Things I Draw, and writing a novel.
+Kim's next book of poems, Emptying the Ocean, will be published by Frontenac House Press in Fall 2022.
+Currently, she is working on completing her newest play, All The Things I Draw, and writing a novel.
 Kim may be reached via her author website at www.kimfahner.com

 Yes, I read mostly what was assigned in my classes, things that came from the class textbook.
 My favourite poem, when I was in high school, was Tennyson’s “The Lady of Shalott.”
 A number of my teachers weren’t fond of poetry as a genre, so I don’t recall reading any contemporary poets at that time in my life.
 I didn’t read poetry outside of English class.
 We covered the ‘dead poets’ who were in the textbook.
 Sadly, they were mostly British, white, and male.

 I began writing poetry when I was in my teens, but only began to think of myself as a poet when I came into my 20s.
 Some of my work was published in small literary journals, and I was asked to take part in poetry readings at Laurentian University, where I was doing my undergraduate degree in English Literature.
 I read more poetry as I took a second year class in Modern Poetry.
 I was amazed by the variety of voices and styles.